 Signs you’re losing interest in your relationship:

-- I feel that being in this relationship doesn’t contribute to your life.
+- Feeling that being in this relationship doesn’t contribute to your life.

-- You don’t want to spend any time to work out the issues.
+- You don’t want to spend time working out the issues in your relationship.

 - You think that you’d be better off out of this relationship.